THE DREMEL® BRAND DEBUTS THE DREMEL 4000

 Improved Top-of-the-Line Corded Rotary Tool 'Does It All, Better.'™

 MT.
-PROSPECT, Ill. – June 11, 2009 — The Dremel® brand is taking rotary tool technology to a whole new level this October with the introduction of the Dremel 4000, a new top-of-the-line corded rotary tool, which is the brand's highest performing and most versatile rotary tool yet.
+PROSPECT, Ill. – October 5, 2009 — The Dremel® brand is taking rotary tool technology to a whole new level this fall with the introduction of the Dremel 4000, a new top-of-the-line corded rotary tool, which is the brand's highest performing and most versatile rotary tool yet.
 With added features that reflect consumers' most asked-for improvements, the new Dremel 4000 is ideal for carving, engraving, routing, grinding, sanding, cutting, cleaning, polishing and more.

 "Thanks to input from our users including do-it-yourselfers, woodworkers and hobbyists during our extensive research stage, Dremel is continuing to bring relevant innovation to the rotary tool category with the debut of the Dremel 4000," said Gavin Jerome, group product manager.
 "This truly is a tool designed by our consumers, and the Dremel brand is giving them just what they asked for.
 Whether using the tool to route a wooden sign, perform detail work on a model airplane or cut a hole in tile to install an outlet, users will be able to feel the difference."